Kazuho-Shibuya/curriculum-vitae/README.md

 </p>

 ## SUMMARY
-Good at constant improvement and continuous growth.
-Has contributed to github for more than 700 consecutive days.
-6 years of experience in refactoring for readability and maintainability.
-Often complimented on how easy the code is to read.
-Like to have conversations.
-Can always have a conversation about an issue to make it better.
+Experienced software engineer with a strong track record of over 6 years working for Tokyo-based companies.
+Committed to continuous improvement and personal growth, as demonstrated by more than 700 consecutive days of personal contributions on GitHub.
+Highly skilled in refactoring code for enhanced readability and maintainability, often praised for creating code that is easy to comprehend.
+Effective communicator and team player, excelling in collaborative environments even while working on complicated tasks.

 ## PROFESSIONAL SKILLS
 ### BACK-END